DATA-BACKED GUIDE · UPDATED JULY 2026

 What affects the cost of garden fencing

-Two fencing quotes for what looks like the same garden can be miles apart, and the reason is usually in the detail.
-Knowing what moves the price helps you judge whether a quote is fair against the real prices below.
+Two fencing quotes for what looks like the same garden can be miles apart, and the reason is usually in the detail rather than the fencer being greedy or cheap.
+Post type, ground conditions and what happens to the old fence all move the number before a single panel goes up.
+Knowing what drives the price helps you judge whether a quote is fair against the real prices on this page.

 The quick version